 Ireland has hundreds of stone circles scattered across its landscape.
-Some are nearly in tact, some have been carefully rebuilt, while most have just a few stones left – making them fragments of their former glorious selves.
+Some are nearly intact, some have been carefully rebuilt, while most have just a few stones left – making them fragments of their former glorious selves.
 Most of these circles have been standing in place for 3000 to 5000 years.
 The stones are dug into the ground almost as deeply as they rise above it.
-Circles usually had a defined entrance between two stones, and the arrangement of the stones was often related to the path of the rising and setting sun at sacred times of the year.
-Many of the circle are in geographic alignment with other circles, hills and sacred sites.
+Circles usually had a defined entrance between two stones and the arrangement of the stones was often related to the path of the rising and setting sun at sacred times of the year.
+Many of the circles are in geographic alignment with other circles, hills, and sacred sites.
 Some – though not all – were tombs.

 But I have never seen any person approach a stone circle who was not moved.
 There is something sacred about these ragged relics clinging to their ancient delineations in the landscape.
 Their energy – their pull.
 They are remnants of the past that swiftly connect us to it.
 We’re immediately engaged with the ancestors of that particular place who left behind more than these standing stones.

 Maybe that connection is the magnetic draw.

 I remember hearing John O’Donohue say that stones hold the memories of the past.
 The memories are almost palpable in stone circles.
 Each circle has a story to tell, and it seems to be present, just under the surface of the physical world.
 It peeps through the veil that separates this world from the next and begs you to ask … who lived here?
 Who moved these stones?
 What was the prayer of the people?
 Who died here?
 Why did they leave the circles?